c4arl0s/13Plumbing/README.md

 da3867e (HEAD -> master, test) Add .gitignore file
 ```

-The **git commit-tree** command creates a commit object from a tree and a parent ID, while the author information is taken from an environment variable set by Git.
-Make sure to change **0caa26d** to your tree ID, and **da3867e** to your most recent commit ID.
+**The git commit-tree command creates a commit object from a tree and a parent ID, while the author information is taken from an environment variable set by Git**.
+Make sure to change 0caa26d to your tree ID, and da3867e to your most recent commit ID.

 ```console
 Fri Jul 24 ~/iOS/RysGitTutorialRepository